 Bonaventure Kalisa shares his memories of the beginning of the civil war in Rwanda, and how this set the stage for increased suspicion towards the Tutsi.

 Video: Bonaventure Kalisa – Careful of your neighbour

 After the civil war in Rwanda had raged for three years, Hutu President Habyarimana and the RPF signed a peace accord to cease the hostilities.
 Many Hutu extremists were critical of the agreement and continued to incite anti‐Tutsi hatred.

-United Nations peacekeepers, including Roméo Dallaire, the high‐ranking Canadian military officer who commanded the peacekeeping force, warned that a massacre of Tutsi by Hutu extremists could be imminent.
+United Nations peacekeepers, including Roméo Dallaire, the Canadian commander of the peacekeeping force, warned that a massacre of Tutsi could be imminent.

 Retired Lieutenant‐General Dallaire recalls how Hutu extremists he called “hardliners” manipulated young people into believing that the path to a good future lay with them.
 After enticing them with food, music and sports, these extremists indoctrinated young people to hate the Tutsi, and prepared them to be active participants in targeting Tutsi when the genocide began.

 Video: Roméo Dallaire – An extremist youth movement